Early epidemiologic studies found that people who had a high dietary intake of fish had less heart disease (1).

 Polyunsaturated fatty acids (PUFA) are the key nutrient in fish that provide health benefits.

 PUFA can be categorized as either omega 3 fatty acids or omega 6 fatty acids.
 Fatty fish contains mostly the omega 3s (n-3), which have anti-inflammatory properties.

-Research showing the benefits of fish oil have led to the development of n-3 supplements and even prescription fish oil approved by the U.S. `Food and Drug Administration (FDA) to treat high triglycerides.
+Research showing the benefits of fish oil has led to the development of n-3 supplements and even prescription fish oil approved by the U.S. Food and Drug Administration (FDA) to treat high triglycerides.

 What is Fish Oil?

 Fish oil is the oil that is extracted from fish tissues.
 It contains n-3 fatty acids.

 There are 3 types of n-3 fatty acids: alpha-linolenic acid(ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).